 Blockchain-based transactions hold promise and a number of companies are vying to create a role for cryptocurrency and blockchain in real estate.
 While it is technically possible to buy a home with cryptocurrency in the near future, for now, most real estate transactions are still done the old-fashioned way.

-If your buyers are looking to use crypto currency for their home purchase or to use as a down payment, reach out to your Key Mortgage loan officer to help walk them through the process.
+If buyers are looking to use crypto currency for their home purchase or to use as a down payment, reach out to a Key Mortgage loan officer to walk through the process.